hcodes/isutf8/README.md

 isutf8
 ======

-Quick check if a Node.js Buffer or Uint8Array is UTF-8.
+Quick check if a Node.js Buffer or Uint8Array is valid UTF-8.

 ## Install
 `npm install isutf8`